mik-jozef/chalk/spec.md

 *Documentation comments* are either [[module documentation comments]] or [[declaration documentation comments]].

-> Documentation comments should provide useful information about ...
-TODO
+> Documentation comments should provide useful information about the program.
 > They might be automatically extracted from the source code by documentation
 > generators.